sfabbro/cfitsio/README.md

-If you are using this cfitsio directly from a clone of the git repository on github, read INSTALL.git.
+If you are using this cfitsio directly from a clone of the git repository on github, read INSTALL.md.